aarushi4225/Electrical-Fault-detection-and-classification/README.md

 This project explores the application of machine learning as an efficient way to catch such faults, by leveraging machine learning's capabilities for **pattern recognition in complex electrical data** to enable automated and precise fault identification.
 As an an electrical and electronics student, this project was also a crucial learning experience in applying machine learning methodologies to real-world problems.

 ---
+## Development Context

+The initial development and testing of machine learning algorithms for this project were carried out using Python libraries.
+This foundational work provided a deep understanding of algorithm mechanics through custom implementations, alongside enabling a rigorous comparative analysis of diverse approaches. **The Python-based implementations of the conventionally trained models are available within this repository for further review.** Subsequently, the project transitioned to the MATLAB ecosystem.
+This shift was motivated by MATLAB's seamless integration with Simulink for robust data simulation, as well as its efficient environment for pre-built machine learning models and streamlined training processes.

+---

 ## Features & Methodology